webpack/webpack.js.org/src/content/configuration/output.md

 `crossOriginLoading: "use-credentials"` - Enable cross-origin loading **with credentials**

 ## `output.jsonpScriptType`

-`"text/javascript"` `"module"`
+`string`

-Allows customization of the script type webpack injects into the DOM to download async chunks.
-For ES6 ready code, the script type can be "module".
-Defaults to "text/javascript"
+Allows customization of the `script` type webpack injects `script` tags into the DOM to download async chunks.
+The following options are available:

+- `"text/javascript"` (default)
+- `"module"`: Use with ES6 ready code.

 ## `output.devtoolFallbackModuleFilenameTemplate`